vicent90/pokemon-challenge/README.md

 - **/pokemon-app**: React application built with Vite and Material UI.
 - **/pokemon-back**: NestJS application using TypeORM and SQLite.

+## Prerequisites

+Before you begin, make sure you have the following software installed on your machine:

+- **Node.js** (version 18.x or higher)

 ## Getting Started

 ### 1. Clone the Repository